larq/compute-engine/docs/quickstart_android.md

 adb devices
 ```

-(4) Copy the inference binary from the Docker container to your host machine:
+(4) Since Bazel stores the build artifacts outside the `lce-volume` directory,
+    You need to run the following command inside the container to copy the inference
+    binary from the bazel output direcotry to the `lce-volume` directory in order to be able to access it on the host
+    machine:
 ```bash
 cp bazel-bin/larq_compute_engine/tflite/benchmark/lce_benchmark_model <volume-dir>
 ```